-- Current students enrolled at Stellenbosch University also apply online - If it is impossible to apply online, an application form may be requested from the programme administrator.
+- Current students enrolled at Stellenbosch University also apply online (Current students and international students are exempted of paying an application fee) - If it is impossible to apply online, an application form may be requested from the programme administrator.
 See below for details. - All applicants receive a student number via email or sms (text message).
 This is not an indication that you have been accepted by the University.

-- If you had applied online, you need to mail proof of payment of admission fees (not applicable to international students) certificates and a signed agreement to the University at info@sun.ac.za - Your application will be processed further unless the University receives all the documents described above. - If your submit a paper application form please include all the documents described above and post them to the address on the application form or scan and email them to info@sun.ac.za Please ensure that the scanned copies are clear and easy to read. - All the relevant documents mentioned above need to be submitted to the University by 31 August 2015 in other words the University must have a complete application, otherwise your application will be considered incomplete or late. - It is also your responsibility to follow up with the University Call Centre to confirm that your application is on the system and that all supporting documents have been received.
+- If you had applied online, you need to mail proof of payment of admission fees (not applicable to international students) certificates and a signed agreement to the University at info@sun.ac.za - Your application will be processed further unless the University receives all the documents described above. - If your submit a paper application form please include all the documents described above and post them to the address on the application form or scan and email them to info@sun.ac.za Please ensure that the scanned copies are clear and easy to read. - All the relevant documents mentioned above need to be submitted to the University by 31 October in other words the University must have a complete application, otherwise your application will be considered incomplete or late. - It is also your responsibility to follow up with the University Call Centre to confirm that your application is on the system and that all supporting documents have been received.